mupfdev/TauCeti/README.md

 ## About

-Tau Ceti will be a sci-fi 2D platformer game in the spirit of the 1990s written in C using SDL2 and [eszFW](https://github.com/mupfelofen-de/eszFW): a portable framework with the intention to simplify 2D game development in C.
+Tau Ceti will be a sci-fi 2D platformer game written in C using SDL2 and [eszFW](https://github.com/mupfelofen-de/eszFW): a portable framework with the intention to simplify 2D game development in C.